alpha-davidson/TensorBNN/README.md

 The variable initialResults will be a list of numpy arrays, each numpy array corresponding to the predcitions from a single network in the BNN.
 The skip variable instructs the predictor to only use every n networks, where n=skip

-Additionally, the predictor function allows for the calculation of the correlation between different betworks through:
+Additionally, the predictor function allows for the calculation of the autocorrelation between different networks, as well as the autocorrelation length through:

 ```
-correlations = network.correlation(dtype)
+autocorrelations = network.autocorrelation(testData, nMax)
+autocorrelations = network.autoCorrelationLength(testData, nMax)
 ```
+Here, the autocorrelation is calculated based on the predictions of the different BNNs, and the results are averaged over the test data. nMax provides the largest lag value for the autocorrelation.
+These calculations are done with emcee.

 Finally, the predictor object can calculate new weights for the different networks if they were given new priors.
 These priors take the form of new Layer objects which must be referenced in an architecture file.
 The reweighting function call looks like this: